AntonioBerna/wave/README.md

 Fantastic!
 Now you can have fun changing all the characteristic parameters of a sinusoidal signal to see what happens!

-For example with the default parameters you get the following output:
+For example, by clicking on the "Plot Signal Wave" button, leaving the default parameters, the following output is obtained:

 <p align="center">
   <img src="Wave/images/2.png" width="640.5" height="538.5"/>